Charaka Samhita: A source for socio-cultural and ecological history of ancient India

 The text is not only an interesting source of ancient medical practices, it also may be a source of valuable information on ecological, social, and economic conditions in ancient India.
 The text describes physical geography with words such as Jangala, Aanoopa, and Sadharana, then lists the trees, vegetables, lakes and rivers, bird life and animals found in each of these regions.
 Many of the drugs mentioned, they state, are linked to region of their origin (e.g. Maghadi from Maghada and Kashmarya from Kashmir).
 Ray et al. list the numerous mammals, reptiles, insects, fishes, amphibians, arthropods and birds and the respective chapters of Caraka Samhita these are mentioned in.

-The text also states that the food habits of ancient Indians varied by regions.
+The text also states that the food habits of ancient Indians varied by region.
 Mamsa (meat) was popular with people who lived in Bahlika, Pahlava, Cheena, Shoolika, Yavana and Shaka.
 People of Prachya preferred Matsya (fish), according to Bhavana and Shreevathsa translation.
 Those living in Sindhu Desha (now Gujarat and south Pakistan) were habituated to milk, according to Caraka Samhita, while people of Ashmaka and Avantika consumed more oily and sour food.
 The people of Dakshina Desha (South India) preferred Peya (thin gruel), whereas those of Uttara (North) and Pashchima (West) liked Mantha.
-Residents of Madhya Desha (Central India) preferred barley, wheat and milk products according to the text.
+Residents of Madhya Desha (Central India) preferred barley, wheat and milk products, according to the text.